atomone-hub/genesis/README.md

 ## Role as $ATOM "Liquid Staking" Provider

-XXX Try to make this work with one $phATOM using bonding curves within bounds with all three tokens.
+XXX Try to make this work with one $PHOTON using bonding curves within bounds with all three tokens.
 This would still rely on imperfect measures like present AMM rate and can lead to manipulation and losses, but you can still maybe restrict these losses by restricting the bounds, say to 2:1 1:2.